suaiden-dev/the-future-of-english-mvp/README.md

-# Lush America Translations MVP
+# The Future of English MVP

 ## Estrutura do Projeto